U.S. military personnel released after being held by Libya government

 State Department spokeswoman Jen Psaki said President Barack Obama's administration was looking into the incident, but confirmed that "all four U.S. military personnel being held in Libyan government custody have been released."

-A U.S. defence official said the Americans appeared to have been checking possible evacuation routes for the U.S. embassy in Tripoli.
+A U.S. defense official said the Americans appeared to have been checking possible evacuation routes for the U.S. embassy in Tripoli.

 The Americans were near Sabratha, an area west of Tripoli that is home to well-known Roman ruins, "as part of security preparedness efforts when they were taken into custody," Psaki said in a statement.